persalys/persalys/python/doc/examples/examples.rst

 .. image:: DOE_probaParamPage.png
     :align: center

+The methods LHS and Quasi-Monte Carlo are not available because the model contains dependent stochastic input variables.

 Keep the default values.
 Click on **Finish** button

 Choose **Evaluate** in the context menu of the new design of experiments item.